Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 It is never too early or late to teach your child financial literacy.
 One of the best ways to start is by opening your child a savings account.
 With this account, you can begin teaching your child how to monitor their accounts, save money from allowances or birthday checks and manage their money.
 By learning these lessons early, your child will have a better foundation for saving and spending money as they grow up.

-You can help your teen continue their smart money journey by opening a teen checking accountto keep their allowance, paychecks, gas and lunch money safe.
+You can help your teen continue their smart money journey by opening a teen checking account to keep their allowance, paychecks, gas and lunch money safe.
 This helps your teen have control over their own money and start to understand how to create budgets or save for larger purchases, such as a car, on their own.
 Starting good financial habits early on can be a powerful way to teach your young adult about responsibility while still monitoring their spending.

 Do you really need the name-brand crayons, or is it better to shop frugally with off-brand options?
 Some teachers suggest that higher quality products will save you more money in the long run for certain school supplies.
 When it comes to things like crayons, markers and even pencils, some teachers believe that name brands seem to last longer, so you'll have to purchase them less often.
 For more costly items like graphing calculators, check to see if they're available at your local or school library.

 For most kiddos, summer is a time to close the books and get outside to explore.
 But for many children, it can be hard to get back into the swing of reading by diving straight into homework materials come back-to-school time.
 Challenge your kids to find a good book about something that interests them and have them devote 30 minutes daily to reading before school starts.
-Check your school's website for a suggested summer reading list, or dive into this list curated by the American Library Association full of book recommendations for every grade level!
+Check your school's website for a suggested summer reading list, or dive into the list curated by the American Library Association full of book recommendations for every grade level!

 Much like you enjoy a tidy desk and a quiet office space to work, your child can benefit from the same.
 High school students receive about 3.5 hours of homework daily from their teachers.
 And after a full day of learning, it can be hard to hunker down on homework.